garrandall/popular-music-data/tracks/dangerous-meek-mill-jeremih-pnb-rock.md

 Uh, you feel the vibe
 Uh, I'm deep inside
 Yeah, you fucking me
-Ooh, I let you ride
+Oh, I let you ride
 Yeah, at first you curved me
 I let you slide then
 Yo hips so curvy, you let me slide in
-Ooh, and it was over once I flipped you over
+Oh, and it was over once I flipped you over
 Relation goal, when we come through just like BeyoncÃ©, Hova This that Hermes money, this ain't no Fashion Nova
 You said yo ex had you depressed and I'm just glad that's over